 1.)
 Placement or Location

 Choose a spot for your vanity that won’t make a mess of your bathroom’s traffic flow or block the bathroom or shower door swings.
 Experiment by walking around the space.
 If you can’t completely visualize, try using a vanity substitute—a box will do.
 This will help you picture where the vanity would go, and how it would affect the rest of the room.
 Once you’ve decided the placement, you’ll be able to narrow down the size the same way.
 This is where a tape measure comes in handy!
 You, or your contractor, will have to take some measurements to determine how long and how wide the vanity will be able to be.
-The end result should be a set of measurements that will give you the area your vanity will occupy, leaving you to move to the next step, which we’ll get to in a little bit!
+The end result should be a set of measurements that will give you the area your vanity will occupy, leaving you to move to the next step!

 Plumbing will most likely be the part of your bathroom that dictates where your vanity is going to go.
 Because it costs time and money to change your plumbing, it is recommended that you check the plumbing you have currently in place to better determine which style will suit your space best.
 For example, a floor-mounted vanity can make use of the typical plumbing layout.
 A wall-mounted vanity will require moving the plumbing hookups for your sink.